aerithnetzer/quartz/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my KyberGarden
 ---

-This is a blank Quartz installation.
+I am Aerith Netzer, the nominal Digital Publishing and Repository Librarian at Northwestern.
+This is part notebook, blog, and portfolio for my works in my professional and personal knowledge acquisition.

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+There are some